ttsiodras/dotvim/README.md

 The 'A' plugin allows me to quickly switch between .h/c{c,pp} with ':A'

 Pressing 'K' shows manpages on the symbol under the cursor in an "inner window" (which allows me to copy/paste).
-I quickly close the manpage "window" with Ctrl-F12.
+I then quickly close the manpage "window" with Ctrl-F12.

 F8 shows taglists (macros/types/variables/functions/classes).

 For Python development
 ----------------------

-I've mapped F7 to invoke flake8 (install it with: "easy\_install flake8") to get
-static analysis error reports from "pyflakes" and style issues from "pep8", navigating from error to error in the usual way (":cn", ":cp")
+F7 is mapped to invoke flake8 (install it with: "pip install flake8") to get static analysis error reports from "pyflakes" and style issues from "pep8", navigating from error to error in the usual way (":cn", ":cp") - which is mapped to F4.

 I've also added a "screen" based SLIME-like environment.
 Here's a [demonstration of the process on Vimeo](http://www.vimeo.com/37894593)